Best Backpacker Insurance: True Traveller v World Nomads Insurance

 World Nomads Travel Insurance Review

-There is no denying that World Nomads insurance is the most popular backpacking insurance company used by thousands of travellers each day.
+There is no denying that World Nomads Insurance is the most popular backpacking insurance company used by thousands of travellers each day.

 Unlike True Traveller, it offers coverage to all nationalities making it very accessible to every traveller however, it is not cheap.